shuban-789/shuban-789/README.md

 [![My Skills3](https://skillicons.dev/icons?i=gitlab,pytorch,tensorflow,java,raspberrypi)](https://skillicons.dev)

-Pytorch and Tensorflow - Learning these two tools will help me learn machine learning, a field I do not have as much experience as toher things in
+Pytorch and Tensorflow - Learning these two tools will help me learn machine learning, a field I do not have as much experience as other things in

 Java - Java is really different compared to the languages I already know.
 Python and C are my strongest, I only know Go and Swift because of their similarity to Python and C.